SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 |

 For most Forge mods, command permissions are provided in the form ``<modid>.command.<commandname>``.
-This may not always be the case, so be sure to check the mods you use to be sure.
+This may not always be the case, so check the mods you use to be sure.

 Vanilla